lilopkins/evidenceangel/schemas/draft-hopkins-evp-spec.md

 protects, followed by "#", for example for a package called "example.evp", the lock file **MUST** be called ".~lock.example.evp#".
 It **MUST** be located adjacent (in the same directory as) the evidence package.
+The file **MUST** contain the process ID of the process holding the lock.

-The lock file should be considered as locking the package if:
+The lock file should be considered as locking the package if it is present, regardless of contents.

-* the lock file is present, and;
-* the lock file contains a process ID.

 If either of these is not the case, it should be assumed that the there is no current lock over the package.